 - Wash hands for 20 seconds.
 Washing hands often under clean, running water can help prevent the spread of germs.
 If you cannot wash your hands, use alcohol-based hand sanitizer with at least 60-95% alcohol.

 TISD will continue to collaborate with the CDC and Bell County Health District as they continue to investigate.
-This is a rapidly and evolving situation and TISD is prepared to implement any further CDC recommendations.
+TISD is prepared to implement any further CDC recommendations.